panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 Contrary, a variable is *not defined* when it hasn't been declared in the current scope using a declaration statement.

-Examples of *non defined variables*:
+Examples of *not defined variables*:

 ```javascript
 pi;     // pi is not defined, throws ReferenceError